-Yes, Bacon.
+Yes, bacon.
 Most people cook bacon in an overcrowded pan, which yields inconsistent results.
 Make life easier (and tastier) by using the oven instead.
 Lay bacon out in a baking dish at least 2" deep and bake in a 400°F oven for 10 to 12 minutes, until the meat just begins to brown and crisp around the edges (bacon, like other meat, will continue to cook after you remove it from the oven).
 Not only will the bacon be perfect every time, but the fat will also render out more thoroughly this way, meaning your bacon doesn't just taste better—it is better.

-With Greek Yogurt
+Always Go for Greek Yogurt

 It's not just the huge protein boost (more than twice as much as found in most conventional brands) that makes Greek-style yogurt so great; the thick, creamy texture and pronounced tang give it a versatility that other yogurts don't have.
 Try it in any of the following applications:

-As the base for a salad dressing
+- As the base for a salad dressing

-As a substitute for sour cream
+- As a substitute for sour cream

-Mixed with olive oil and herbs for a sauce for grilled meat and fish
+- Mixed with olive oil and herbs for a sauce for grilled meat and fish

-Stirred into a soup at the last second instead of cream
+- Stirred into a soup at the last second instead of cream

-Sweetened with maple syrup and poured over grilled fruit for dessert
+- Sweetened with maple syrup and poured over grilled fruit for dessert

 No matter how little oil they absorb, bread crumbs are always empty calories, but breading on meat and fish doesn't need to be a total nutritional zero.
 Nuts make a perfect crunchy breading for chicken and fish fillets, coating them in a crunchy sheath rich in fiber and healthy fat.
 Almonds, pecans, and pine nuts make for the best coasting.
 Simply drop them in a food processor and blend until finely chopped.